 Should you buy the Lego Star Wars X-Wing?

 Yes and no. While we love the detail and authenticity of the Lego Star Wars X-Wing, we don’t love the quality of the finished model.
 It’ll fall apart in even the most careful of hands if you try to play with it as intended.
 For collectors who will pop it on a shelf, this isn’t much of an issue, and anyone who wants it for the visuals only should absolutely snap this kit up.
+It isn't really a collectors build, like the Lego Imperial Probe Droid, but it is iconic nonetheless.
 If you or your kids are intending to play with it, we’d recommend real caution.

 Overall, it’s great value at just under $50 (and even down to $40 in the sales), and you get a good-sized model for your money.
 While the build isn’t the most thrilling, it’s still fine for a two to three-hour project, and seeing such an iconic ship taking shape is quite satisfying.
 We just wish we didn’t have to spend most of our time fixing it, rather than using it to save the Lego galaxy.